-Financial Literacy Month is the perfect time to take stock of your financial fitness, and NEA Member Benefits is eager to help!
+Taking stock of your financial fitness is an important and worthwhile task, and NEA Member Benefits is eager to help!
 We’ve developed programs tailored to your unique needs that can help you build your savings, obtain competitive rates on loans, finance a home, plan for retirement and more.

 We know you put your trust in us to provide high-caliber financial options to NEA members, so we invest a great deal of time in selecting and vetting products and services.
 This starts with getting to know you—surveying the NEA membership and identifying NEA members’ most pressing needs.

 Then we conduct an in-depth evaluation of the marketplace, searching for products that would best serve you.
 In many cases, a formal bidding process is undertaken, which ensures that a wide breadth of companies and their products are considered.

 In order to ensure the quality and value of NEA Member Benefits programs, products and services are evaluated using established, stringent criteria: company financial condition, product accessibility, customer service, features and pricing.

 Only after going through that lengthy process are programs then opened up to NEA members.

 The following five financial programs met that criteria and were built to help you meet your financial goals.

 1. The NEA Personal Loan.
 The NEA Personal Loan helps you pay for things that may seem a little out of reach.
 These include paying off credit cards and other loans, home remodeling projects, weddings, baby expenses—things that you may not be able to cover with your savings.
 The program features low Fixed APRs, flexible loan terms and no application fees, annual fees or prepayment penalties.